 An aggravated DWI in Missouri involves being found guilty of DWI in addition to aggravating circumstances such as having blood alcohol levels above the legal limit, having a child in the car, or having a prior conviction for DWI.

 Given the severity of the penalties, it is critical to always work with a DWI attorney with the skill and experience to get you favorable outcomes.

-While we do not guarantee a similar outcome in line with prior results, the team at Ozarks DWI Law Clinic has helped past clients avoid the harsh consequences of conviction including license revocation, community service, prison sentences, and high fines.
+While we do not guarantee a similar outcome in line with prior results, the Ozarks DWI Law Clinic team has helped past clients avoid the harsh consequences of conviction, including license revocation, community service, prison sentences, and high fines.

 A DWI arrest does not have to mean an automatic conviction.
 Our attorneys provide sound legal advice and work hard to prepare a solid defense to give you the best chance of success in court.
 Contact us today for a free consultation about your aggravated DUI in Missouri.